aplteam/Tatin/docs/TatinUserSettings.md

 Tatin uses a file to remember all Tatin Registries you want to work with, and possibly other user-specific settings as well.
 We refer to this file as the user settings file.

-When you start using Tatin for the very first time with 18.0 or 18.2 (when Tatin is not part of a standard installation of Dyalog APL) there is no such file, and therefore Tatin will create one in a specific location.
+When you start using Tatin for the very first time there is no such file, and therefore Tatin will create one in a specific location.

 Once Tatin is installed, when you fire up an instance of Dyalog APL the contents of the file is used to instantiate the `Tatin.UserSettings` class.
 The instance is assigned to `⎕SE.Tatin.MyUserSettings`.
 From then on any changes to the file with an external editor _do not_ affect `⎕SE.Tatin.MyUserSettings`!